 Can Devin Garner, a brilliant young attorney from the wrong side of town, discover why the video led to Ann’s murder and win an acquittal for an innocent man?

-is available on Amazon and Kindle.
+is available from Amazon, Kindle, and Barnes & Noble.
 Set in Covington, Kentucky, in the summer of 1939 -- just before WW II breaks out in Europe, the novel will appeal to historical fiction fans and to those interested in the era of bookies and mobsters.
 Jack O'Brien, a fast-talking young reporter, is looking for the "big story"-- the story that will make his career.
 When he watches the trial of black man, he believes the arrest and conviction are a frame-up.
 In a town where Jim Crow still rules and the mob is making in-roads, who wants this man silenced -- and why?
 If Jack pursues the truth, things could get ugly.

 I would love to hear from you!